markqian/Chess-engine-in-Lisp/README.md

 **Introduction**

 This is a chess engine written in Common Lisp.
-It uses bitboards for move generation and a very basic eval function to evaluate positions.
+It uses bitboards for parallel move generation and a very basic eval function to evaluate positions.
 The alphaBeta search function is based off the one found on [Chess Programming](http://chessprogramming.wikispaces.com/Alpha-Beta).

 **To Make/Install**